douglas321/Medical-Journal/README.md

-# Medical-Journal
+# Tic-Tac-Toe (In Progress)
-In terminal app in progress to journal and track medical instances.
+Tic-Tac-Toe game made in Javascript.